azki4/lab4/README.md

 # lab4
-This is for lab 4
+Hello, to the world!
+This is for lab 4.